 The kitchen is certainly one of the most difficult spaces to design in a home.
-Selecting the best kitchen design ideas and figuring out how one should design a kitchen island can be quite confusing for homeowners.
+Selecting the best vintage kitchen design ideas and figuring out how one should design a kitchen island can be quite confusing for homeowners.
 Although there is no set formula for determining how to size a kitchen island, some guidelines on measurement can help.
 Below are six basic questions you should ask yourself when designing your kitchen island.

 What is the kitchen island’s function?

 Before you begin thinking about what range you would like and smart storage solutions, you should decide what the main function of your island will be.
 Many islands have one side that’s devoted to eating and a side that is devoted to cooking, but what will you focus on?
 Cooking, prep work, cleaning, entertaining or eating?
 Or will you decide to use it for all your activities, including house projects and homework?
 If you want sinks and appliances in your island, you will require additional space.
 If it will be used only for meals, seating should be your main priority.

 The discussion about an island is really only a small subset of issues that the overall design of the kitchen and the surrounding space must resolve.
 In the overall scheme, what is delegated to the kitchen island is part of the overall flow of living and working patterns.
 The kitchen island is just part of a solution, and this is where the discussion should focus.
 The details will then fall into place.

 What kitchen appliances do you require in your island?